 I’m Amber and this is my Final Major Project; “Can Art Depict the True Effect of Eating Disorders?” for Level 3 Print and Journalism, year 1.

-My project is a few spoken word poems accompanying a photography series named ‘Garden of You.’.
+My project is a few spoken word poems accompanying a photography series named ‘Beauty of You.’.
 The poems and photos will be following the theme of eating disorders and the effect they have on people.
 I hope to use a sensitive yet impacting approach to increase awareness of eating disorders and the effects they have, as well as how to spot the warning signs and what help is available.
-I will also hope to maintain the running theme of nature throughout my photographs, using graphic art styles and photoshop.
+I will also hope to maintain the running theme of ‘beauty’ and ‘pretty things’ throughout my photographs, using graphic art styles and photoshop.
 I would also hope to carry this theme over to my writing.

 To accompany my photographs, I will write an analytical piece for each one, explaining the meaning behind the photographs and what they each show, in terms of how they relate to eating disorders and their effects.